Share it

 • Skills

-Although water has not a specific data space, it is in part considered as a reference use case under the umbrella of the Green Deal Data Space community of practice within the GREAT EU project.
-On the other hand, to the create a specific data space for water, the WATERVERSE EU project aims to develop a Water Data Management Ecosystem (WDME), comprising the software packages, algorithms, cloud-computing services, and general infrastructure, which can be utilised by water organisations to collect, store, analyse, and leverage water domain data.
-More specifically, the WATERVERSE WDME is expected to make data management practices and resources in the water sector accessible, affordable, secure, FAIR, and easy to use.
-This will significantly improve the usability of the data and the interoperability of data-intensive processes, thus lowering the entry barrier to data spaces, enhancing the resilience of water utilities, and boosting the perceived value of data, and therefore the respective market opportunities.
+Although water does not have a specific data space, it is considered in part as a reference use case under the umbrella of the community of practice.
+Green Deal Data Space within the GREAT EU project.
+On the other hand, to create a specific data space for water, the WATERVERSE EU project aims to develop a Water Data Management Ecosystem (WDME), comprising software packages, algorithms, cloud computing services and general infrastructure, which can be used by water organizations to collect, store, analyze and leverage water domain data.
+More specifically, WATERVERSE WDME is expected to make data management practices and resources in the water sector accessible, affordable, secure, FAIR and easy to use.
+This will significantly improve data usability and interoperability of data-intensive processes, thus reducing the barrier to entry into data spaces, improving the resilience of water companies and increasing the perceived value of data and, therefore, the respective market opportunities.

-In conclusion, we identify several challenges and opportunities associated with the establishment of a water data space.
-These challenges primarily encompass (i) issues surrounding data sovereignty, (ii) the need to create a level playing field for data access, (iii) the development of decentralised soft infrastructure, and (iv) the establishment of effective public-private governance structures.
-Realising the opportunities needs a comprehensive approach that can catalyse meaningful digital transformation across several dimensions: human, organisational, technological, data-related, as well as governance dimension.
-The achievement of these dimensions collectively will be a must in harnessing the full potential of a water data space in the European context.
+In conclusion, we identify various challenges and opportunities associated with establishing a water data space.
+These challenges mainly encompass (i) issues related to data sovereignty, (ii) the need to create a level playing field for data access, (iii) the development of decentralized soft infrastructure, and (iv) the establishment of effective public-private governance structures.
+Seizing opportunities requires a comprehensive approach that can catalyze a significant digital transformation in several dimensions: human, organizational, technological, data-related and also in the governance dimension.
+The joint success of these dimensions will be essential to exploit the full potential of a water data space in the European context.

 References